thegworld/gtx-browser/base/allocator/partition_allocator/partition_alloc_base/README.md

 *   This directory may drift out of sync with `//base`.

-*   We will merge security updates from Chromium's `//base` once we are made aware of them.
+*   We will merge security updates from GTx Browser's `//base` once we are made aware of them.

 *   We may elect to freshen files when we need to use new `//base`